-A 40 MHz non-HT duplicate, HT_MF, HT_GF or VHT PPDU detected in any 40 MHz sub-channel of the secondary 80 MHz channel at or above the –72 dBm, with >90% probability within a period aCCAMidTime.
+A 40 MHz non-HT duplicate, HT_MF, HT_GF or VHT PPDU detected in any 40 MHz sub-channel of the secondary 80 MHz channel at or above the greater of either –72 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx with >90% probability within a period aCCAMidTime.

-A 20 MHz NON_HT, HT_MF, HT_GF or VHT PPDU detected in any 20 MHz sub-channel of the secondary 80 MHz channel at or above –72 dBm, with >90% probability within a period aCCAMidTime.
+A 20 MHz NON_HT, HT_MF, HT_GF or VHT PPDU detected in any 20 MHz sub-channel of the secondary 80 MHz channel at or above the greater of either –72 dBm, or, if dot 11DynamicSensitivityControlImplemented is true, the CS/CCA threshold as derived following the procedures given in clause 11.xx with >90% probability within a period aCCAMidTime.

 In C.3 MIB Detail

 ADD to “dot11StationConfig TABLE”